Software Development is moving away from project management methodologies to product led development frameworks.

 A product-based software develop follows a domain-oriented approach and the primary focus of the team is to is to intervene within the market segments in the best possible manner.
 The requirements here are not directly enforced by the client but they are emerged and documented as per the changing ecosystem of that particular domain.

 Now you can see that project and product development serve different purposes.
-Project management aims to fulfill specific requirements and complete a given project within the agreed time and budget.
+Project management aims to fulfil specific requirements and complete a given project within the agreed time and budget.
 Product management focuses on continuous project development and improvement.